 RAD, ISTD

 Emma is a fully qualified Royal Academy of Dance ballet teacher and Imperial Society of Teachers of Dance modern dance teacher.
 She has been dancing since age four.
 Her dancing started with Wexford School of Ballet and Performing Arts.
 Emma did Ballet, Modern and Tap passing every exam with top marks.
 Any show from ballet school to Tops of the Town to Pantomime to the Opera, Emma was part of it.
 In Loreto Secondary School Emma was taking major dance exams and still passing with high results, and so decided to pursue her dream and take up dancing as her profession.
 Emma auditioned for dance colleges in London and was accepted for her first choice, Bird College of Performing Arts.
 She was one of thirty girls chosen from hundreds of applicants.
 Emma completed three years gaining a Diploma as well as many more examinations and plenty of performing experiences.
 When Emma left college she danced abroad with a dance troupe in Japan and Greece for many years.
 On her return to London she gained her teaching certificate at the Royal Academy of Dance.
 From there Emma was teaching in London at well established schools.
 The age range she has taught is from 3 to 20 years.
-On returning to Wexford Emma has been a teacher with the WSBPA and also freelances.
+Since returning to Wexford, Emma has been a teacher with the WSBPA and also freelances.

-Sinead Reck
+Sinéad Reck

 RAD, ISTD, PBT